rossetti/KSLBook/docs/03-Chapter3.md

 ## Collecting Statistics {#kslStatistics}

 The KSL has a wide variety of classes that support statistic computations.
 A main theme in understanding the usage of the classes within the `ksl.utilities.statistics` package is the concept of collection.
-This concept is encapsulated within the interface, `CollectorIfc` interface.
+This concept is encapsulated within the `CollectorIfc` interface.
 The methods of the `CollectorIfc` interface are illustrated in Figure \@ref(fig:CollectorIfc).

 <div class="figure" style="text-align: center">
 <img src="./figures/CollectInterface.png" alt="CollectorIfc Interface"  />